Neutrinos may still have broken light barrier - or not

 This could have caused the neutrinos' speed to be registered as faster - a fraction over the speed of light - than it actually was.

-The other "effect" related to an optical fibre connector that brought the external GPS signal to the master clock at Gran Sasso "which may not have been functioning correctly when the measurements were taken", the OPERA team added.
+The other "effect" related to an optical fiber connector that brought the external GPS signal to the master clock at Gran Sasso "which may not have been functioning correctly when the measurements were taken," the OPERA team added.

 (Editing by Andrew Roche)